-At the start of each semester, students who fail to meet academic or attendance requirements will be removed from membership in the program.
+At the start of each semester, students who fail to meet academic requirements for two semesters will be removed from membership in the program.
 They may return as members when they meet requirements.

 - Provides an additional resource for securing information about academics and college preparation.